crguezl/pl-nextra/pages/challenges/egg-oop-parser/do-enddo.md

-# The *Begin End Something* Language Design Pattern
+# begin ... end as a synonym of do( ...)

-The "Begin End Something" Language Design Pattern
+The "Begin End Something" Language Design Pattern works as follows:

 1. Add a couple of tokens to the language to signal the beginning and the end of the **new specialized category of expressions**:  for instance add `[` to begin array literals and `]` to end array literals
    * Introduce the new tokens in the lexer (be carefull with conflicts, specially with "expansive" tokens.
 Don't trample on existing "reserved words")